 Hardknott Roman Fort

-Built under Hadrian’s rule in the 2nd century, Hardknott Fort guarded the pass on the road from Ravenglass to Ambleside and was policed by troops from the eastern Adriatic.
-Today visitors can explore remains including the barracks, commandant’s house, parade ground and bath house.
+Built under Hadrian’s rule in 200 BC, Hardknott Fort guarded the pass on the road from Ravenglass to Ambleside and was policed by troops from the eastern Adriatic.
+Today visitors can explore remains including the barracks, commandant’s house, parade ground and bathhouse.
 Click here for cottages nearby.

 Roman Bath House, Ravenglass

 Ravenglass was a key naval base for the Romans during the 2nd century and the impressive bathhouse, known as Walls Castle, is one of the largest surviving Roman structures in England and has walls standing over 12 feet tall.
 Click here to view our cottages nearby.